Created as a horrifying torture device to roast humans alive, the Brazen Bull was designed for the tyrant Phalaris by his sculptor, Perilaus.

 Of course, Cicero was a political operator and used his speech to paint Phalaris as a villain.
 Fellow historian Diodorus Siculus wrote that Perilaus remarked:

 “If you ever wish to punish some man, O Phalaris, shut him up within the bull and lay a fire beneath it; by his groanings the bull will be thought to bellow and his cries of pain will give you pleasure as they come through the pipes in the nostrils.”

 Diodorus’ Phalaris asked Perilaus to demonstrate his meaning, and when he climbed in the bull, Phalaris had the artist shut in and burned to death for his loathsome invention.

 Whether evil tyrant or vigilante leader, one thing is clear: Phalaris and his brazen bull make a story for the ages.

-Next, learn about some more torture devices like the rat torture method.
-Then look inside the declassified C.I.A. torture manual from the cold war.
+After reading about the horrifying brazen bull, learn about some more torture devices like the rat torture method.
+Then look inside the declassified C.I.A. torture manual from the Cold War.